 Is HIV curable?

-There is no current cure for HIV.
-However, we have effective medications to keep the virus under control.
-The patients need to take medication regularly as prescribed in order to limit the infection.
-Routine blood tests are also required to monitor how well the virus is controlled.
-People living with HIV are still able to enjoy life as much as general population.
+There is no cure for HIV.
+Medications keep the virus under control.
+Patients need to take medication as prescribed to keep the infection in check.
+Routine blood tests monitor how well the medications control the virus.
+People living with HIV can enjoy life as much as general population.

 Can I get HIV from…?